 - Distance calculators - typically these companies build added value tools such as distance tables or calculators on-top of nautical charts to help charterers and owners compute the length of shipping journeys

 AIS satellite data providers - these companies own the physical satellites in space that are dedicated to tracking ship radio signals

-AIS resellers + costal providers - license satellite data from the satellite companies and bundle it with their own costal radio data to provide a full coverage of data to charterers, owners and brokers.
+AIS resellers + coastal providers - license satellite data from the satellite companies and bundle it with their own coastal radio data to provide a full coverage of data to charterers, owners and brokers.
 Resellers often try to differentiate themselves on the quality of cleaning done on the raw AIS data.

 AIS visualisation - in addition to the pure sale of AIS data feeds, these providers visualise the ocean fleet and provide searchable tools for charterers, owners and brokers

-Port calls - a number of companies have used the intelligence from AIS, combined with other sources to predict the port calls of bulk vessels - useful for port agencies managing traffic inflow as well as eager analysts assessing supply and demand in any given area
+Port calls - a number of companies have used the intelligence from AIS, combined with other sources, to predict the port calls of bulk vessels which is useful for port agencies managing traffic inflow as well as eager analysts assessing supply and demand in any given area